rootmeet/wanderlust/README.md

    npm run dev
    ```

-## 🌟 Ready to Contribute?
+   Launch frontend in background using nohup

-Kindly go through [CONTRIBUTING.md](https://github.com/krishnaacharyaa/wanderlust/blob/main/.github/CONTRIBUTING.md) to understand everything from setup to contributing guidelines.
+   nohup npm run dev -- --host &

-## 💖 Show Your Support
+## 🌟💖 Show Your Support

 If you find this project interesting and inspiring, please consider showing your support by starring it on GitHub!
 Your star goes a long way in helping me reach more developers and encourages me to keep enhancing the project.

-🚀 Feel free to get in touch with me for any further queries or support, happy to help :)
+🚀 Feel free to get in touch with me for any further queries or support, happy to help :) :)